 Find out more

 The information on this page is a summary only.
-For more details about travel insurance, including the terms, conditions, limits and exclusions that apply, please read the product disclosure statement (PDS).
+For more details about Budget Direct travel insurance, including the terms, conditions, limits and exclusions that apply, please read the Product Disclosure Statement (PDS).

 Frequently asked questions

-For example, you’ll have to pay the first $200 of a Theft of Cash claim, but no excess for a Delayed Luggage Allowance claim.
+For example, you’ll have to pay the first $200 of a ‘Cancellation and amendment fees’ claim, but no excess for a ‘Delayed luggage allowance’ claim.